jussyDr/lzo1x/README.md

  ### Compression

-Compression is in general significantly slower than decompression, and also slower when compared to the original implementations using [lzo-sys](https://crates.io/crates/lzo-sys).
+Compression is in general significantly slower than decompression, and also slower when compared to the original C implementations using [lzo-sys](https://crates.io/crates/lzo-sys).